Mount Vernon residents and workers will have a new joint for their morning cup of Joe come this March.

-Owner Phil Han says the coffee house will feature his four favorite things.
-If “we can excel in coffee, in-house pastries, sandwiches, and craft beers, then we’re perfectly happy,” he says.
-A hearing date for Dooby's liquor license has not yet been scheduled.
+Owner Phil Han says the coffee house features his four favorite things.
+If “we can excel in coffee, in-house pastries, sandwiches, and craft beers, then we’re perfectly happy."

-The 2,500-square-foot location will have seating for 75 inside and an additional 22 seats outside.
+The 2,500-square-foot location will have seating for 75 inside and an additional 22 seats outside once it gets its permit for outdoor seating.
 It will feature clean lines and natural colors.

 Han says it took more than a year to settle on the perfect name for the coffeehouse.
 “Dooby” is Han’s childhood nickname and comes from a Korean word.